© Dreamstock | Dreamstime.com

 #2.
 Honey’s healthy for your heart.

-We’ve already mentioned that honey is antioxidant-rich, which can protect you from heart disease, but it also can also improve your cholesterol levels.
-According to a recent study, honey caused a 5.8 percent reduction in LDL (“bad cholesterol”) and a 3.3 percent increase in HDL (“good”) cholesterol in patients when compared to sugar.
+Not only is honey is antioxidant-rich, but it may also contribute to better cholesterol levels and help protect against cardiovascular disease.
+According to one study, honey caused a 5.8 percent reduction in LDL (“bad cholesterol”) and a 3.3 percent increase in HDL (“good”) cholesterol in patients when compared to sugar.
+A 2020 study found honey to have “cardioprotective” effects.

 #3.
 It can help heal burns, wounds, and other skin conditions.